tiagofilipe12/pATLAS/README.md

 ###Output

-Outputs all files to: "full path to first input file" --> string given to '-o' option --> results.
+Outputs all files to: full path to first input file --> string given to '-o' option --> results.

 * Outputs a diagonal matrix (_.csv_ file) with all pairwise distances between all genomes in input.